MaryHal/Barrage/README.md

         while myBarrage:hasNext() do
             local x, y = myBarrage:yield()

             -- Draw our bullet.
-Note that the center of the bullet is at (x, y). draw(image, x, y, 0, 0.5, 0.5)
+            -- Keep in mind the coordinate we are given from yield is defined -- to be the center of the bullet. drawImage(x, y)
         end
     end